tohalla/isla/README.md

 specifying a newer version in `bower.json`.
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

+# Coding guidelines

+We use [Google Styles](https://github.com/google/styleguide) for Angular.js, Javascript and Java.
+There is a [preference file](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml) for Eclipse.

 # Building for production

 To optimize the isla client for production, run: